Humanity is facing a number of interrelated challenges that, together, have the potential to cause the systemic collapse of modern civilization.

 System Requirements for Critical Tools and Capabilities

 Research, development, and deployment efforts in four systems represent the core elements of the initial phase of the Human Continuity Project.
-Each of these four systems are summarized below, with their requirements.
+Each of these four systems is summarized below, with their requirements.
 Together, these systems represent tools that address the most urgent societal sustainment gaps for black sky hazards.
 As the project expands, additional areas will be added to address a wider range of capability gaps.

 The targeted initial funding for the first phase of the project will exceed $10M, depending on the funding partners.
 Funds will be utilized by all partnering organizations.